MiryalaNarayanaReddy/AssignmentShellTeam47/project/README1.md

   user>setup ../../i.txt
   user>
   ```
-  this will create the required indented tree directory structure(of structure in i.txt) <u> outside project folder</u> (this is hard coded path).
+  This will create the required indented tree directory structure(of structure in i.txt) <u> outside project folder</u> (this is hard coded path).

 # test
  - Runs the submitter.py file in the dist folder, if it exist.
 The compilation error are stored in txt file.